Olu-segun/zenquotes-automated-quote-email-platform/README.md

 # 📝 Project Description

-🧠 MindFuel – Automated Daily Inspirational Quote Emailer

-This project is an automated email system designed to send daily inspirational quotes to active subscribers.
+🧠 MindFuel – Automated Daily Inspirational Quote Emaile This project is an automated email system designed to send daily inspirational quotes to active subscribers.
 It fetches a quote, retrieves subscriber information, sends personalized emails, and logs all delivery results for tracking and debugging.
----

 📌 Features
 ✔️ Daily Quote Extraction

 Fetches a motivational quote using the extract_quote module.
 ✔️ Subscriber Fetching
 Retrieves active subscribers from a database or any connected data source via fetch_user.
 ✔️ Personalized Email Sending
 Generates and sends a custom message to each subscriber, including their name and the daily quote.
 ✔️ Retry Logic
 Each email is attempted up to 3 times before being marked as failed.
 ✔️ Logging System

-Stores all email activities in:
+Stores all email activities in: logs/email_log.csv logs/quote_fetched.txt

-logs/email_log.csv

-logs/quote_fetched.txt

----
 ## 📂 Project Structure
   project-root/
 │
 ├── extract_quote.py